TudorL-CU/HIST1900_Memex/docs/Topic 1/Transmitting Messages.md

 - international telegraphy
 	- 1842 Morse puts experimental cable across the New York Harbour
 	- 1852 Frederic Gisborne lays cable between New Brunswick and PEI
-	- 1858 the Atlantic was crossed
+	- 1858 the Atlantic was crossed, read [[From Cabling the Atlantic to Wiring the World]] for more info
 		- unwinding cable as the ship crosses the atlantic
 		- takes them 3 tries to get the cable working
 		- few weeks later it stops working because Edward Whitehouse tries limit testing